JohanVonElectrum/Johan-Carpet/README.md

 # aleph-carpet
 A carpet extension made for AlephSMP in Minecraft 1.16

 This is a fork of FractalCarpetAddon.
-When Aleph changed from 1.15 to 1.16 it also underwent a name change from FractalSMP.
-This was the perfect opportunity to justify a repository move to the organization page to go along with the version update and name change.
 ## Current Features
 ### endMainIslandStructureGen
 no end spikes, portal, crystal, egg or gateway generation when false